 A working walled garden, grand herbaceous borders, sweeping lawns and a play area for children to let off steam, creates a year-round garden.
 Picture-postcard views can be seen from the garden and the parkland offers opportunities to explore riverside walks, ancient trees and discover hidden wildlife.

-There is something for all the family from school holiday activities to plant sales and specialist tours.
-There are also workshops run by carefully selected partners including willow weaving and photography.
+There is something for all the family from school holiday activities to specialist tours.
+A brand new archive film exhibition opens in September.
+Plus workshops run by carefully selected partners including willow weaving and photography.